Benetton B188: Background and design

-Benetton was effectively the Ford works team, as they had exclusive use of the 3.5L Ford DFR V8 engine for 1988 where others running Ford-Cosworth power had to make do with 's DFZ engine.
+Benetton was effectively the Ford works team, as they had exclusive use of the 3.5L Ford DFR V8 engine for 1988 whereas others running Ford-Cosworth power had to make do with 's DFZ engine.
 When the FIA announced that turbos would be banned after 1988, Ford made the decision to halt development of the V6 Ford TEC turbocharged engine used in the B188's predecessor the B187, and instead concentrated on the development of an engine for the new 3.5L rules.
-As Benetton were under contract to run the Ford engine (a contract they did not wish to break), the teams designers were forced to design a car to take the naturally aspirated V8 rather than the turbocharged V6.
-Despite this, the B188 was visually similar to the B187 it replaced, though it featured a bulkier engine cover to house both the larger engine and a larger fuel tank, as well as featuring larger twin air intakes (located above each sidepod, rather than above the drivers head as would become the norm).
-The B188 also featured a longer, sleeker looking nose section to take advantage of the rule that would come in from that meant the drivers feet had to be behind the front axle line, and because FISA had mandated that any new chassis for 1988, which the B188 was, must actually conform to the 1989 rule (carry over cars, such as the updated from 1987 Ferrari F1/87/88C, could still have the drivers feet in front of the front axle line for 1988).
+As Benetton were under contract to run the Ford engine (a contract they did not wish to break), the team's designers were forced to design a car to take the naturally aspirated V8 rather than the turbocharged V6.
+Despite this, the B188 was visually similar to the B187 it replaced, though it featured a bulkier engine cover to house both the larger engine and a larger fuel tank, as well as featuring larger twin air intakes (located above each sidepod, rather than above the driver's head as would become the norm).
+The B188 also featured a longer, sleeker looking nose section to take advantage of the rule that would come in from that meant the driver's feet had to be behind the front axle line, and because FISA had mandated that any new chassis for 1988, which the B188 was, must actually conform to the 1989 rule (carry over cars, such as the updated from 1987 Ferrari F1/87/88C, could still have the driver's feet in front of the front axle line for 1988).